ProtoTest/ProtoTest.Golem/README.md

 - Right click on references -> Manage NuGet Packages
 - Add Package “ProtoTest.Golem”.
 - WebDriver is available via "driver' property.
-- Use the following code and build:
+- Paste the following code into your clas file, save the project/solution, and build:

 ```
 using MbUnit.Framework;